cockroachdb/docs/v2.2/change-data-capture.md

 toc: true
 ---

-<span class="version-tag">New in v2.1:</span> Change data capture (CDC) provides efficient, distributed, row-level change feeds into Apache Kafka for downstream processing such as reporting, caching, or full-text indexing.
+Change data capture (CDC) provides efficient, distributed, row-level change feeds into Apache Kafka for downstream processing such as reporting, caching, or full-text indexing.

 {{site.data.alerts.callout_danger}}
 **This feature is under active development** and only works for a [targeted use case](#usage-examples).
 Please [file a Github issue](file-an-issue.html) if you have feedback on the roadmap.